Cell Ranger ATAC 1.1 (latest), printed on 05/20/2019

 The count pipeline can take input from multiple sequencing runs on the same library.

-Cell Ranger ATAC 1.0 supports libraries generated by the Chromium Single Cell ATAC v1 reagent kits.
+Cell Ranger ATAC 1.0 and 1.1 supports libraries generated by the Chromium Single Cell ATAC v1 reagent kits.

 This is the most basic case.
-You have a single biological sample, which was prepared into a single library, and then sequenced on a single flowcell.
+You have a single biological sample, which was prepared into a single library by processing through one GEM well (a set of partitioned cells from a single 10x Chromium™ Chip channel), and then sequenced on a single flowcell.
 Assuming the FASTQs have been generated with cellranger-atac mkfastq, you just need to run cellranger-atac count as described in Single-Library Analysis.

-If you have a library which was sequenced across multiple flowcells (e.g. to increase sequencing saturation), you can pool the reads from both sequencing runs.
+If you have a library generated from a single GEM well but was sequenced across multiple flowcells (e.g. to increase sequencing saturation), you can pool the reads from both sequencing runs.
 Follow the steps in Specifying Input Fastqs to combine them in a single cellranger-atac count run.